 Never Forget Tussman: Knowledge acquired through a multidisciplinary approach is essential to understanding the world and to minimizing risk.
 Our extensive network of fellow investors, analysts, executives, and business owners help in idea generation and due diligence.

 We strive to be open-minded in order to understand all the major factors that might affect the outcome of an investment.
 Our goal is to eliminate blind spots.
 Our research process is inspired by the late Joseph Tussman who said, “What the pupil must learn, if he learns anything at all, is that the world will do most of the work for you, provided you cooperate with it by identifying how it really works and aligning with those realities.”

 Follow the Business, Not the Market: We don’t think that anyone can consistently predict what the market is going to do.
 That’s a fool’s game.
 Our capital allocation strategy is therefore market agnostic.

 Rather than obsessing about the general market as so many others do, we focus on business fundamentals.
 All of our attention is devoted to finding the best individual investments that offer significant upside potential and a margin of safety at the time of purchase.

-It's All in the Swing: There’s no need to swing at every pitch.
-But when the odds are in our favor, we like to swing hard.
+It's All in the Swing: Our preference for inaction motivates us to swing hard when we see a pitch we like.
 This results in a relatively focused portfolio – which may substantially deviate from our benchmark over short time frames.

-We are solely focused on investing in compounders, which we define as a high-quality business that has a durable competitive advantage and can reinvest capital at high rates of return over a long duration.
+We are solely focused on investing in compounders, which we define as a high-quality, growth business that we believe has a durable competitive advantage and can reinvest capital at high rates of return over a long duration.

 And we prefer certain business models, particularly those that benefit from network effects.
 Our extreme focus forces us to stay within our circle of competence and helps us to avoid costly mistakes.